ardlema/maritime-surveillance/README.md

 within the directory you have just created and move the jar files that you will find within the lib directoy into the kafka-connect-spooldir, restart the confluent platform and that's it.

 Once you have installed the Spooldir source connector, you can both use the Confluent Control Center interface to create the connector (it should be running on http://localhost:9021/) or use the
-Kafka connect REST API to create it.
+Kafka connect REST API (by default it will be running on http://localhost:8083) to create it.
 See following the body of the POST request that should be used to create the connector:

 ```
 {